U.S. bank watchdogs to consider Volcker rule tweak

 WASHINGTON (Reuters) - U.S. bank regulators said on Friday they would consider allowing banks to hold on to certain complex securities despite a new rule limiting risky investments.

-The announcement came after lenders warned in a lawsuit of hefty losses from the so-called Volcker rule.
+The announcement came after lenders warned in a lawsuit of hefty losses.

-The Volcker rule prohibits banks from owning hedge funds or private equity funds to reduce risk, but the ban included a type of security community banks regard as harmless.
+The so-called Volcker rule prohibits banks from owning hedge funds or private equity funds to reduce risk, but the ban included a type of security that a group of community banks regard as harmless.

 The regulators said they would now reconsider whether these instruments could be made exempt and would make a decision no later than January 15.